AdobeDocs/audience-manager.zh-Hant/help/using/features/traits/about-trait-builder.md

 <!-- c_tb_about.xml -->

-Compared to pixels, which fire in response to simple &quot;yes&quot; or &quot;true&quot; conditions, [!UICONTROL Trait Builder] lets you:
+Compared to pixels, which fire in response to simple "yes" or "true" conditions, [!UICONTROL Trait Builder] lets you:

 * Collect *all* page data so you can use it later to build relevant, useful traits.
 * Build traits based on [key-value pairs](../../reference/key-value-pairs-explained.md) passed in during data collection.